rust-lang/rfcs/text/0000-try-some-macro.md

 # Unresolved questions
 [unresolved]: #unresolved-questions

 What should be macro name?
-Is `try_some!` ok?
+Is `maybe!` ok?
 Would it be desired in community?